ashejim/C769/_build/html/_sources/task3.md

 The narrative following the timeline can then explain that the project started earlier than expected (even if these dates preceded task 2's submission).

 ### I've completed task 3, but task 2 is still in the assessment queue.
-Should I wait until task 2 passes before I submit task 2?
+Should I wait until task 2 passes submitting task 3?

 If you're nearing the end of your term, you should submit task 3 as soon as it's ready.
 If task 2 gets returned, task 3 will also automatically be returned.
 However, if it passes, task 3 will keep its place in the assessment queue.